ICRS/101/2024-Winter/Soldering.md

 ![motors-and-wire](/2023/Images/motors-and-wire.JPG)

-**Task 1:** Strip about 2mm to 4mm of insulation from the end of each of the 4 wires.
+**Task 1:** Strip about 2mm to 4mm of insulation from both ends of each of the 4 wires.